Codecademy/docs/content/python/concepts/math-module/math-tan.md

 ## Definition

-Returns the tangent of input x, measured in radian value.
+Returns the tangent of input numeric x, measured in radian value.

 ## Syntax